Milena Palakarkina: Early life

-After she completed undergraduate studies at UCLA and NYU, she met Pierre Restany in 1983 in Milan.
+After she completed undergraduate studies at UCLA and NYU, Palakarkina met Pierre Restany in 1983 in Milan.
 Under his influence she studied Yves Klein and moved to Paris in 1984 in order to write a screenplay.

 While researching the project she reunited with Niki de Saint-Phalle, whom she had met in Hollywood in 1978.
 Niki introduced her to Jean Tinguely in 1986 and the young woman abandoned the screenplay to follow Tinguely to Switzerland where she returned to painting.